Non-IST/WEB majors

 Exam Contents

 The Credit-by Exam consists of two parts: a timed typing and a written exam.
 Students will take up to two timed typings of two minutes each.
-To pass, students must key (type) at a minimum of 22 words per minute with 2 errors.
+To pass, students must key (type) at a minimum of 22 words per minute with two errors.
 This means that the student actually keys at 20 words per minute (one word is deducted for each error).
-Thus if a student is practicing, his or her goal should be 44 words for a two minute typing.
+Thus if a student is practicing, his or her goal should be 44 words for a two-minute typing.
 You are permitted to backspace the current word only; no spellchecking is permitted.

 The written part of exam consists of multiple choice, true/false and short answer questions with the following topics: